Making NiMH Battery Packs

 Introduction

-'Consumer' type rechargeable NiMH batteries are widely available from high street retailers and on-line merchants.
-As raw material for battery packs, they offer several advantages over ready made battery packs:
+Rechargeable NiMH batteries are widely available from high street retailers and on-line merchants.
+As raw material for battery packs, they offer a number of advantages over ready made battery packs:

-The only slight hurdle is that 'consumer' cells are not tagged.
-Nevertheless, if you're careful with the soldering process, the result is just as good if not better than ready made packs.
+The only slight hurdle is that retail cells are not tagged.
+Nevertheless, if you're careful with the soldering process, the result is just as good as ready made packs.

 Choosing a Brand